department-of-veterans-affairs/vagov-content/pages/health-care/copay-rates.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
-title: Current VA health care copay rates
+title: VA health care copay rates
-display_title: Current copay rates
+display_title: Copay rates
 description: Review VA health care eligibility criteria.
 Find out if you qualify for VA health care, how VA priority groups may affect you, and how to apply.
 plainlanguage:
 lastupdate: 2019-02-07